idekerlab/cellmaps_utils/cellmaps_utils/ifimage_readme.txt

-This data set has been generated in the Emma Lundberg lab (https://ell-core.stanford.edu/) in July-August 2023 as part of the CM4AI Research Program (https://cm4ai.org/).
+This data set has been generated in the Emma Lundberg lab (https://ell-core.stanford.edu/) as part of the CM4AI Research Program (https://cm4ai.org/).

-This data set displays the spatial localization of 95 proteins in the breast cancer cell line MDA-MB-468.
+This data set displays the spatial localization of proteins in the cell line MDA-MB-468.
 MDA-MB-468 cells were seeded into 96-well glass bottom plates and treated either with the chemotherapeutic drug Paclitaxel or with the chemotherapeutic drug Vorinostat (SAHA) or not treated.
 For drug treatment, higher cell numbers were seeded than for the cells that were not treated to reach a sufficient amount of